Photos: The Best Facial Hair in the Civil War

 (Library Of Congress)

-Love his beard?
+Can this mustache handle the competition?
 Vote for this facial hair!